polodev/youtube-php-crud/readme.md

 In this video tutorial I have shown how to make a basic crud application in php.
 I have connected with database using php PDO(php data object).
 Which is database agnostic.
 You can connect any sql database with this procedure.

+### Objective of this video
+* You will be able to create, read, update, delete in php
+* You will understand php data object(PDO).
+PDO is database agnostic.
+You can connect any sql database with php.
+PDO is most recommended way to connect with database.
+* You will understand basic php workflow.

 ### blah blah blah....
 Don't be scare about the basic command line.
 Lot of people scare about command line.
 Actually command line help us to get rid of laborious work a lot. in this video I have used `cd`  for changing directory. `mkdir` for making directory. `touch` for making file.
 Here `touch` was very handy.
 I make 5 file in single line command. `touch index.php create.php edit.php delete.php db.php`.
 If you are windows user use [git bash](https://git-scm.com/) to perform those command.